How explainable are adversarially-robust CNNs?: Methods and experimental setup

-Perturbation-based methods have explicit numeric hyperparameters and can be highly sensitive to their values~\cite{bansal2020sam}.
-As we are the first to compare AM methods across many CNN architectures and models, we tune the hyperparameters for each pair of (AM method, CNN) using grid search.
-The tuned hyperparameter and optimized values are listed in Sec.~\ref{sec:appendix_hyperparameters}.
+\emph{Assumptions:} The Deletion and Insertion metrics \citep{petsiuk2018rise} are based on two assumptions.
+First, it assumes that each pixel is an independent variable.
+Therefore, it is possible to change a model's predictions by removing or adding one pixel.
+Second, it assumes that removing a pixel by replacing it with a zero (i.e. gray) pixel is a reasonable removal operator that yields a counterfactual sample near or on the true data manifold \citep{covert2020feature}.

-\subsec{Computation resources} Since the AM methods can be run in parallel for image batches, we run our experiments on four GeForce GTX Titan X, a Tesla P100 and a K80 GPU.
+\subsec{Hyperparameter optimization} Perturbation-based methods have explicit numeric hyperparameters and their performance can be highly sensitive to the values~\citep{bansal2020sam}.
+Using grid search, we tune the hyperparameters for each pair (AM method, CNN).
+See Sec.~\ref{sec:appendix_hyperparameters} for tuned hyperparameters and optimized values.